dtripathy10/script-hero/Day-2.md

 1) Articles on the digital ocean which explains the details of how to use I/O redirection https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-i-o-redirection

+2) How $? command works

+It will provide the return code of the last executed program.
+The convention of return code is if 0 then success otherwise the program executed with failed status

-2) A c program which explain how to pass message to standard output/error
+3) A c program which explain how to pass message to standard output/error

 ```c
 #include "stdio.h"